wangerekaharun/StreamReactions/README.md

 ![Add Reaction](https://github.com/wangerekaharun/StreamReactions/blob/master/images/add_reaction.png)

 This is the UI for adding your reaction.
-With buttons for selecting the reaction type and other butons for adding the score for your reaction.
+With buttons for selecting the reaction type and other buttons for adding the score for your reaction.
 Once you set everything it should be as follows:

 ![Reactions Input](https://github.com/wangerekaharun/StreamReactions/blob/master/images/reactions_input.png)